 The sciatic nerve is very long.
-It travels from your spine down to your feet and may be the reason why you are experiencing foot pain.
+It travels from your spine down to your feet and maybe the reason you are experiencing foot pain.
 Between one vertebral disc and the other, there is a space through which nerves leave and enter the spinal cord.
-These nerve roots are made of soft tissue that can be compressed by the vertebrae when there is a problem such as disc degeneration or herniated discs.
+These nerve roots are made of soft tissue that can be compressed by the vertebrae when there is a problem such as a disc degeneration or herniated discs.
 Since these nerves are in charge of gathering the sensations from your limbs, and a nerve compression disrupts their signals, your brain interprets that sensation as pain in the affected area: legs and feet.

 When the spine is affected by conditions like osteoarthritis and/or spondyloarthritis, degeneration of the vertebrae is normal.
 Therefore, resulting in the same pain sensation.
 Additionally, another reason for foot pain is spinal curvature disorders.
 Lordosis and scoliosis are clear examples of that.
 In fact, they result from an abnormal posture, bone problems, or birth conditions.
 However, if the curvature problem is severe enough, it can lead to a similar compression of the spinal roots, sciatic pain, and foot pain.

 Spinal Curvature Issues